aermitey/git_learn/readme.txt

-git is free software distributed under the GPL. git has a mutable index called stage. git tracks changes of files. creating a new branch is quick. creating a new branch is quick and simple. creating a new branch to testing --no --ff.
+git is free software distributed under the GPL. git has a mutable index called stage. git tracks changes of files. creating a new branch is quick lalala. creating a new branch is quick and simple.